mirkobunse/CherenkovDeconvolution.py/README.rst

 .. figure:: docs/air-shower.png

-  A gamma particle interacting in Earth's atmosphere produces a cascade of secondary particles, the air shower.
+*A gamma particle interacting in Earth's atmosphere produces a cascade of secondary particles, the air shower.
 This shower emits Cherenkov light, which is measured by a telescope.
-The energy distribution of gamma particles can be reconstructed from IACT measurements
+The energy distribution of gamma particles can be reconstructed from IACT measurements.*

 CherenkovDeconvolution.py provides functions for reconstructing the distribution of a target quantity from measurements of correlated quantities.